lakshmiprabhakar/GESTURE_GLIDE_/README.md

-# Virual-Mouse
+# Gesture Glide

-A virtual mouse is software that allows users to give mouse inputs to a system without using an actual mouse.
+Gesture Glide is a software that allows users to give mouse inputs to a system without using an actual mouse.
 To the extreme it can also be called as hardware because it uses an ordinary web camera.
 A virtual mouse can usually be operated with multiple input devices, which may include an